-- 462 Q: I am an SLP providing services to several elementary schools.
-One of the teachers has concerns about - some students' ability to follow directions during transitions and would like me to observe and provide - some general strategies to them that may help facilitate their classroom's transitions.
-As I will not be - providing individualized services to any one child, what type of informed consent is required in this - 466 situation?
-Would the consent for general educations services provided by parents/caregivers to the - school at the beginning of the school year, which indicates that an SLP may be involved with classroom - 468 programming, be sufficient? - A: In this situation, since the SLP will be providing commonly used strategies that could be applied to - any student with a similar presentation, the information provided to the families at the beginning of - the year indicating that an SLP may be present in the classroom from time to time during the year - would suffice. - If, however, it appears that the general strategies provided have not been particularly helpful and there - are additional questions regarding a particular child's comprehension or classroom performance, then - 475 individualized strategies, assessment, and follow-up may be warranted.
-In this case, the SLP is - responsible for obtaining informed consent for service from the child's guardian.
+Q: I am an SLP providing services to several elementary schools.
+One of the teachers has concerns about some students' ability to follow directions during transitions and would like me to observe and provide some general strategies to them that may help facilitate their classroom's transitions.
+As I will not be providing personalized services to any one child, what type of informed consent is required in this situation?
+Would the consent for general education services provided by parents/caregivers to the school at the beginning of the school year, which indicates that an SLP may be involved with classroom programming, be sufficient?

+A: In this situation, since the SLP will be providing commonly used strategies that could be applied to any student, the information provided to the families at the beginning of the year indicating that an SLP may be present in the classroom from time to time during the year would suffice.

+If, however, it appears that the general, classroom-wide strategies provided have not been particularly helpful and there are additional questions regarding a particular child's comprehension or classroom performance, then personalized strategies, assessment, and follow-up may be warranted.
+In this case, the SLP is responsible for obtaining informed consent for service from the child's parent/guardian.